solyarisoftware/WeBAD/README.md

   In this scenario, the goal is to get a speech generating events:

-  - `recordstart` start speech recording
+  - `speechstart` start speech recording
-  - `recordstop` stop speech recording
+  - `speechstop` stop speech recording

 - Using an external microphone, bound to a push-to-talk hardware button